 In 2022, constituents of Rep. Madison Cawthorn, R-N.C., challenged his right to run for reelection, contending his involvement with people who stormed the Capitol on Jan.
 6, 2021, amounted to "insurrection or rebellion" and disqualified him under Section 3 of the 14th Amendment.
 Cawthorn argued that the First Amendment protected his right to run for office and also said he was covered under the Amnesty Act of 1872, which was passed as part of Reconstruction following the Civil War.
 The U.S. 4th Circuit Court of Appeals ruled that the amnesty act did not apply to Cawthorn but the court did not address the First Amendment issue.
 Cawthorn eventually was on the ballot again, but lost in the Republican primary.

-John R. Vile is professor of political science and dean of the Honors College at Middle Tennessee State University.
-This article was published Jan.
-9, 2021, and updated in May 2022.
+The author of the original article is John R. Vile, a professor of political science and dean of the Honors College at Middle Tennessee State University.
+The article was originally published Jan.
+9, 2021, and updated by encyclopedia staff in August 2023.

 Send Feedback on this article